 Common Shapes and Proportions

-Most anime eyes have a height about half or less compared to their width.
-This wide look helps make the eyes stand out on the face.
-The space between the eyes is usually about the width of one eye.
+Most anime eyes have a tiny height compared to their width.
+In fact, a lot of the time they’re only about half the width or even less – it’s just a trick the artists use to make them stand out on the character’s face.
+The gap between the 2 eyes is usually roughly the same as the width of one eye.

-- Varied eyelashes depending on gender and style
+- Eyelashes, oh so many eyelashes – depending on the gender & style of the character.

 Essential Drawing Tools

-- Coloring: markers, colored pencils, or digital brushes
+- For colouring: markers, coloured pencils or digital brushes

-Using the right tools helps keep lines controlled and details sharp while drawing anime eyes.
+Using the right tools makes a big difference when drawing those anime eyes – helps keep lines tight and details sharp.

 Step-by-Step Techniques